-Here, the text is in Syriack, or Western Aramaic, through 7:28.
+"Syriack" The ESV and LSV have "Aramaic".
+Here, the text is in Syriack, or Western Aramaic, through Daniel 7:28.
 The reason for the shift in language is because this section may have come from the official Babylonian governmental records or may have been placed there later.
 This section of Daniel that deals with God's dealings with Gentile nations is written in a Gentile tongue.
+Aramaic was a second language to the Hebrews because Isaac and Jacob got their wives from Syria so they had much contact with that area, culture and language.

 These Chaldeans had something like books on the interpretation of dreams.
 You can still buy such books even today.
-These books consisted of the various types of dreams, categorized by type and content for easy reference and interpretation.
+These books consisted of various types of dreams, categorized by type and content for easy reference and interpretation.
 Because such books had to try to cover every possible type of dream, they became very large and only experts could find his way through them.
 But even the "experts" needed some beginning point to start their research and Nebuchadnezzar would not even give them that much.
 He did not want a "ready-made, boilerplate" answer- he wanted an original interpretation through genuinely supernatural means.
 He would not get it from this crowd.